Domains and Event Structures for Fusions: Domain and event structure semantics for graph rewriting

 An \emph{abstract graph} $[G]$ is an isomorphism class of graphs.
 We work with typed graphs, i.e., graphs which are ``labelled'' over some fixed graph.
 Formally, given a graph $T$, the category of \emph{graphs typed over $T$}, as introduced in~\cite{CMR:GP}, is the slice category $\slice{\graph}{T}$, also denoted $\tgraph{T}$.

 \begin{definition} [graph grammar] A \emph{($T$-typed graph) rule} is a span $(L \stackrel{l}{\leftarrow} K \stackrel{r}{\rightarrow} R)$ in $\tgraph{T}$ where $l$ is mono and not epi.
 The typed graphs $L$, $K$, and $R$ are called the \emph{left-hand side}, the \emph{interface}, and the \emph{right-hand side} of the rule, respectively.
 A \emph{($T$-typed) graph grammar} is a tuple $\mathcal{G} = \langle T, G_s, P, \pi \rangle$, where $G_s$ is the \emph{start (typed) graph}, $P$ is a set of \emph{rule names}, and $\pi$ maps each rule name in $P$ into a rule. \end{definition} Sometimes we write $p:(L \stackrel{l}{\leftarrow} K \stackrel{r}{\rightarrow} R)$ for denoting the rule $\pi(p)$.
 When clear from the context we omit the word ``typed'' and the typing morphisms.
 Note that we consider only \emph{consuming} grammars, i.e., grammars where for every rule $\pi(p)$ the morphism $l$ is not epi.
-This corresponds to the requirement on non-empty preconditions for Petri nets.
-Also note that rules are, by default, \emph{left-linear}, i.e., morphism $l$ is mono.
-When also morphism $r$ is mono, the rule is called \emph{right-linear}.
+Also note that rules are, by default, \emph{left-linear}, i.e., the morphism $l$ is mono.
+When also the morphism $r$ is mono, the rule is called \emph{right-linear}.

 An example of graph grammar has been discussed in the introduction (see Fig.~\ref{fi:running-gg}).
 The type graph was left implicit: it can be found in the top part of Fig.~\ref{fi:rules-grammars}.
 The typing morphisms for the start graph and the rules are implicitly represented by the labelling.
 Also observe that for the rules only the left-hand side $L$ and the right-hand side $R$ were reported.
 The same rules with the interface graph explicitly represented are in Fig.~\ref{fi:rules-grammars}.